 Add a tablespoon of rubbing alcohol (which helps dry out the rice, locking in the bright colors).
 If you decide you’d like to add food-grade scents to your rice, add those now too (start with only a drop or two – a little goes a long way)!

-Mix, mix and mix some more with the spatula.
-If you are using ziplock bags instead of mixing in a bowl, your kiddo can get in on the fun by shaking the bags and gently smushing the rice around inside of the bag.
+Mix, mix, and mix some more with the spatula.
+If you are using ziplock bags instead of mixing in a bowl, your kiddo can get in on the fun by shaking the bags and gently smushing the rice around the inside of the bag.

 - Let dry thoroughly before play

 Lay your dyed rice out onto brown bags or paper towels to dry.
 Be careful as you transfer your rice to dry, as the dye can obviously stain until fully dried out.
 Let the rice sit out for about an hour (some colors may need a longer drying time) and it should be ready for fun sensory play after that!

 - Store in an airtight container

 Making rainbow rice you’re not going to use right away, or need a way to store it after play?
 Just pour it right into an airtight container.